DeCartography/docs/content/Challenges.md

 Currently, the program takes multiple steps to reduce the likelihood of such manipulation.

 * All cloud workers will be required to sign in with Gitcoin Passport.
-(Beta version uses Google sign-in) This is a consolidation of multiple 1 person, 1 ID protocols, which allows the business to ensure 1 person, 1 ID.
+This is a consolidation of multiple 1 person, 1 ID protocols, which allows the business to ensure 1 person, 1 ID.

 * These standards are in place to prevent the creation of large numbers of fake or disguised crowdworker accounts that could be used for fraudulent evaluations.

 * Second, DeCartography is not a majority-supported answer mechanism like many engagement-based ranking systems.
-Instead, it will use the [peer prediction method] (not yet implemented in the beta version)
+Instead, it will use the peer prediction method

 * For a person's answer to have a significant impact, people in different clusters must also agree.